Symmetry restoration in mean-field approaches: Projection methods and nuclear density functional theory

 Isospin symmetry is explicitly broken in the atomic nucleus due to the Coulomb interaction and the tiny differences observed in the different isospin channels of the nucleon-nucleon interaction originating from the different mass and charge of the $u$ and $d$ quarks.
-In addition, when working at the mean field level, isospin symmetry is also spontaneously broken by the mean field wave functions.
+In addition, when working at the mean field level, isospin symmetry is also spontaneously broken by the mean field wave functions \cite{(Eng70a),(Bri70)}.
 Independently of the origin of the broken symmetry, working in a basis preserving isospin quantum numbers is advantageous to understand the impact of the different sources of isospin symmetry breaking in the nuclear wave function.
-The first application of isospin projection in a variation-after-projection framework was carried out in \cite{(Cau82a)} using a density-independent interaction with a Brink-Boecker central potential and applied to the study of Coulomb displacement energies.
-The projector operator is the same as in a full 3D angular momentum projection but the rotations take place in isospace (and therefore can be characterized by 2$\times2$ matrices) simplifying thereby the treatment of the problem.
-Later, the formalism was applied to Skyrme functionals in \cite{PhysRevLett.103.012502,PhysRevC.81.054310,Satula2012} for the case of HF wave functions not mixing protons and neutrons at the single-particle level.
-This is particularly a simple case, as the intrinsic HF wave function has a good $T_{z}$ value and therefore the general projector reduces to a simple one dimensional integral as in axial symmetry angular momentum projection.
-The simplicity of rotations in isospace allows for analytical evaluation of most of the quantities involved in the evaluation of operator matrix elements.
-This allows to prove that even when the norm overlap is zero, the singularities are integrable.
+The first application of isospin projection in a variation-after-projection framework was carried out in \citeasnoun{(Cau82a)} using a density-independent interaction with a Brink-Boecker central potential and applied to the study of Coulomb displacement energies.
+Later, the formalism was applied to Skyrme functionals in \citeasnoun{PhysRevLett.103.012502,PhysRevC.81.054310,Satula2012} for the case of HF wave functions not mixing protons and neutrons at the single-particle level.

-The proper treatment of isospin related effects often involves the use of EDF mixing proton and neutron densities as well as cranking techniques in isospin (isocranking) \cite{(Sat13e),(She14b)} space.
-In this case a full "triaxial" projector with three Euler angles is required.
+The proper treatment of isospin related effects often involves the use of EDF mixing proton and neutron densities as well as cranking techniques in the isospin space (isocranking) \cite{(Sat13e),(She14b)}.